Your Kid is the Perfect Age to Learn About Racism

 This is your chance to teach them to invest in the lives, dreams, feelings, and failings of others, regardless of what they look like.
 Read them books about civil rights and black achievements, but also just about people of color living their lives.
 Check out this list!

 Watch movies centered around people of color, as well as other cultures.
-Studies have shown it helps prevent shock and confusion later on.
+Studies have shown it helps prevent confusion later on.

 This is also the age at which children notice there is a physical difference in skin tone.